zkry/go-mod-mode/README.md

 With Eldoc turned on, after loading all of the version information upon loading the go.mod file, for each module on current line, a list of the current version at, what it is being replaced by, and what version it could be upgraded to is listed.

 ## Flycheck support
 This package also adds flychec support for go.mod files showing any syntax errors.
-To install, you should run the command *flycheck-go-mod-setup* to set up the checker.
+To install, you should run the command *flycheck-go-mod-setup*.
 A configuration using use-package might look as follows:

 ```elisp
 (use-package go-mod-mode